LIMLabSWC/_design_files/README.md

 ### Notes

-- Only maintainers of a submodule’s source repo should make edits inside those folders.
+- Only maintainers of a submodule's source repo should make edits inside those folders.
 - To contribute to a submodule, fork it or contact its maintainer.
 - To **add a new submodule**, please contact the main repository maintainer.